#UNSTOPPABLETM IMPACT STORIES: Michelle Regehr

 Learn more about Easter Seals programs and services.

-Saskatchewan, 2018 – At six months old, Michele Regehr was diagnosed with Cerebral Palsy and faced challenges in muscle control and fine muscle skills development, which ultimately affected her ability to walk and talk.
+Saskatchewan, 2018 – At six months old, Michelle Regehr was diagnosed with Cerebral Palsy and faced challenges in muscle control and fine muscle skills development, which ultimately affected her ability to walk and talk.
 Thanks to an adapted communication device Michelle acquired through the help of a team of supports including Easter Seals, those challenges do not hold her back.
 She’s able to communicate, remain independent and live a full, rewarding life.

 “When she was able to turn on her television for the time, you can’t imagine the emotions.
 I mean, we all just take for granted that anybody can turn on a T.V.
 She was all of a sudden in charge of her own environment for the first time,” said her father, Al.

 Michelle has been accessing Adaptive Technology services offered by Easter Seals Saskatchewan since 1977.
 At that time, she was using a head pointer and a sheet of symbols to communicate.
 Fast forward to today where she’s using one of the most advanced and innovative devices in the country.

 A small grey dote placed on Michelle’s forehead operates an infra-red sensor connected to her device and allows here to communciate with the world around her.
 Aside from letting her select words, phrases and emotions to share, the device also allows her to control aspects of her external environment, including her television, fan, lamp, and depending on the season, her Christmas tree!

 “It’s done unbelievable things for her self-worth, confidence and her ability to communicate with family, medical staff and the community.” – Al Regehr, Michelle’s father